TABurrows/taburrows.github.io/_docs/google-cloud/IAM-service-accounts.md

 If you have a GCE VM running as a Service Account, you can grant the Editor Role to the Service Account (the Identity) for a Project (the Resource)

 Service Accounts as Resources:
-To control who can can start the VM, you can do this by granting a user (the Identity) the 'serviceAccountUser' Role for the Service Account (where here it is a Resource)
+To control who can can start the VM, you can do this by granting a user (the Identity) the 'serviceAccountUser' ( "Requires the Service Account User role (roles/iam.serviceAccountUser) to be set for users who want to access VMs with this service account" ) Role for the Service Account (where here it is a Resource)